Clayton High School (Missouri): The Globe

-The Globe, Clayton's student-run publication, is a forty-eight page, full-color newsmagazine.
+The Globe, Clayton's student-run publication, is a forty page, full-color newsmagazine.
 The Globe is a member of the National Scholastic Press Association's Hall of Fame, as well as a winner of the Missouri Interscholastic Press Association's All-Missouri designation, Quill and Scroll's Gallup Award, Columbia Scholastic Press Association's Gold and Silver Crown, and NSPA's Pacemaker.
 The Globe is a national Top 100 publication as recognized by the National Scholastic Press Association.
 Staff members have been recipients of two Brasler Prizes (scholastic equivalent of the Pulitzer) and three Robert F. Kennedy Human Rights Award.